r00kieAd/Dice-Game/README.md

 ## :dart: About ##

 This is a dice game that I made for my practince and fun.
-It has a betting systmem without money where you guess which player will win and when your guess is right, you are given 1 point.
-Player(2 bots) which will score more than or equal to threshold point will win the game.
-This scores is evaluated at each dice roll.
+It has a betting system without money where you guess which player will win and when your guess is right, you are given 1 point.
+Player(2 bots) that will score more than or equal to threshold point will win the game.
+These scores are evaluated at each dice roll.
 The numbers that a respective dice will display will be added to player score until it reaches threshold.
 You can change this threshold from 10 - 100.
 Have fun!

 ## :sparkles: Features ##